-There are 527,624 new cases of cervical cancer caused by HPV worldwide every year, and 12,000 new cases in the U.S. alone, according to the WHO Human Papillomavirus and Related Cancers in the World Summary Report 2016 ("WHO").
+There are approximately 527,000 new cases of cervical cancer caused by HPV worldwide every year, and 12,000 new cases in the U.S. alone, according to the WHO Human Papillomavirus and Related Cancers in the World Summary Report 2017 ("WHO").
 Current preventative vaccines cannot protect all women who are infected with this very common virus.
-Challenges with acceptance, accessibility, and compliance have resulted in approximately a third of young women being vaccinated in the United States and even less in other countries around the world.
+Challenges with acceptance, accessibility, and compliance have resulted in approximately 30% of young women and 7% of young men being vaccinated in the United States with even lower vaccination rates in other countries around the world.

 We completed a randomized Phase 2 clinical study (Lm-LLO-E7-15), conducted exclusively in India, in 110 women with recurrent/refractory cervical cancer.
 The final results showed that 34.9% (38/109) of patients were alive at 12 months, 24.8% (27/109) of patients were Long-term Survivors ("LTS") alive greater than 18 months.
 Of the 15 patients consenting to further follow-up beyond 18 months, 12 (11%) achieved 24-month OS status (range 24 - 34+ months) at the time of study closure.
 LTS included not only patients with tumor shrinkage but also patients who had experienced stable disease or increased tumor burden.
 Investigator assessment of best Overall Response ("OR") was assessed in the efficacy population.
 These data demonstrated a best objective response rate (ORR; CR + PR) of 17.1% (N= 6).
 The mean duration of OR was 7.2 months.
 The disease control rate (CR + PR + SD) was 62.9% (N= 22) and the mean duration of stable disease was 5.2 months.
-The addition of cisplatin chemotherapy to axalimogene filolisbac in this study did not significantly improve overall survival or objective tumor response (p =0.9981).
+The addition of cisplatin chemotherapy to axalimogene filolisbac (N=54) in this study did not significantly improve overall survival or objective tumor response (p =0.9981).